James P. Gorman

 James Patrick Gorman (born July 14, 1958) is an Australian-American businessman and financier.
-He is Chairman Emeritus of Morgan Stanley.
-Prior to becoming Chairman Emeritus in January 2025, Gorman served as Executive Chairman from January to December 2024, CEO from January 2010 until December 2023 and Chairman from January 2012 until December 2023.
-He joined the firm in February 2006 and was named Co-President in December 2007.
-Since January 2, 2025, he has been the Chairman of the Walt Disney Company.
+He has been chairman emeritus of Morgan Stanley since January 2025, having been executive chairman from January to December 2024, CEO from January 2010 to December 2023 and chairman from January 2012 to December 2023.
+He joined the firm in February 2006 and was named co-president in December 2007.
+Since January 2025, he has been chairman of the Walt Disney Company.

-Early life and education
+Early life

 Gorman was born in Melbourne, Australia.
-His family had an Irish background.
+His family is of Irish ancestry.
 His father R. Kevin Gorman worked as an engineer and headed an engineering consulting company in Melbourne.

 He was the sixth of 10 children; his siblings include former Supreme Court of Victoria judge Katharine Williams.

 Gorman was educated at Xavier College, a Catholic boarding school for boys in Melbourne.
 He then studied law at the University of Melbourne, where he earned his Bachelor of Arts and Bachelor of Laws and was a residential member and president of Newman College.

 He moved to the United States to obtain a Master of Business Administration from Columbia Business School, which he completed in 1987.